mekas/mb1313600022/README.md

 Reason: I can see you'll be creating calculator, but I can't see for what purpose the WebView be used?

+Reply :

+I added a WebView to provide additional information regarding how the tax is calculated from a trusted source such as the law or the official website of the tax agency.
+The next reason is that the webview can serve to provide other education to users regarding matters relating to taxes that are being discussed.

 ### 1313618030 (Farhan Herdian Pradana) Pending
 I want to create anime database app so that anime watchers can find anime, give score, and add favorite